INFORMATION ABOUT THE EVENT

 Game logistics

-Want a ride in the game?
+Do you want a ride in the game?
 Bring your own game vehicle.
-Otherwise, you'll have to walk everywhere in the game!
+Otherwise, you have to walk everywhere in the game, but it's not far!

 Stylized sides